 Brian Walsh, chief winemaker for Yalumba winery, thought he had a surefire product for a U.K. market besotted with Italian Pinot Grigio.
-His new Pinot Grigio was made in a style more associated with wines labeled as Pinot Gris, as the same grape is known throughout most of the rest of the world.
+A couple of years ago, he and his talented white wine specialist, Louisa Rose, made their new Pinot Grigio in a style more associated with wines labeled as Pinot Gris, as the same grape is known throughout most of the rest of the world.
 It had lively balance and more tangy citrus and melon flavors than most Italian examples, which can taste surprisingly similar to water.

 "They said it was too flavorsome," he recalled over lunch last week in Napa.
 "They would not buy it."

 Fortunately for Yalumba, its Pinot Grigio South Australia Y Series found favor with Australian customers, and it has also done well in the U.S. The $13 price tag is about right, too, coming in a tad below comparable Italian and other New World wines labeled with that version of the grape's name.

 Which raises the question: What's in a name?
 In the New World, most vintners tend to use Grigio on their labels for light, crisp styles similar to Italian bottling, Gris for fuller-bodied, darker-hued wines such as those Alsace produces.
 But there is no legal definition, just as there is no legal distinction between Sauvignon Blanc and Fumé Blanc.